 Beige Spirit (image by rubberontheroad.org)

 I submitted my first every fiction work, Beige Spirit to a China writers’ collective.
 They liked it a lot but thought it was too long and the beginning way too slow.
-Now that I’ve rewritten it, I couldn’t agree with them more.
+Now that I’ve rewritten it, I can see they both have their merits.
 Herewith is Beige Spirit, revamped to only 1,000 words:

 By now, Xiao Ding’s shirt was blood soaked down his back and chest, from where his big, tall gelding horse, Bìqī (哔气= Beige Spirit) had viciously bitten him on the top of his shoulder.
 All of his adrenaline charged salvos pumped red ooze out of his bite wound just that much more.
 Xiao Ding did not want his father’s or anybody’s help.
 He knew this was the moment of truth.
 Either he was going to finally be the boss of this infernal beast or he was going to spend the rest of his days afraid to turn his back on Beige Spirit, for fear of being kicked, bitten or worse.
 Xiao Ding could see all his fellow villagers were watching him and whispering furiously among themselves, as people are wont to do, when a memorable pubic event is unfolding before their eyes.